History of Spain: Spain under the Bourbons, 1715–1808

-The economy, on the whole, improved over the depressed 1650–1700 era, with greater productivity and fewer famines and epidemics.
+The economy improved over the depressed 1650–1700 era, with greater productivity and fewer famines and epidemics.

 Elisabeth of Parma, Philip V's wife, exerted great influence on Spain's foreign policy.
 Her principal aim was to have Spain's lost territories in Italy restored.
-In 1717, Philip V ordered an invasion of Sardinia, which had been given to Austria by the Treaty of Utrecht.
+In 1717, Philip V ordered an invasion of Sardinia.
 Spanish troops then invaded Sicily.
 The aggression prompted the Holy Roman Empire to form a new pact with the members of the Triple Alliance, resulting in the Quadruple Alliance of 1718.
-All members demanded Spanish retreat from Sardinia and Sicily, resulting in war by December 1718.
+All members demanded Spanish retreat, resulting in war by December 1718.
 The war lasted two years and resulted in a rout of the Spanish.
-Hostilities ceased with the Treaty of The Hague in February 1720.
-In this settlement, Philip V abandoned all claims on Italy.
+Hostilities ceased with the Treaty of The Hague in February 1720; Philip V abandoned all claims on Italy.
 Later, however, Spain reconquered Naples and Sicily during the War of the Polish Succession (1733–35).
 In 1748, after the War of the Austrian Succession (1740–48), Spain obtained the duchies of Parma, Piacenza and Guastalla in northern Italy.

 The rule of the Spanish Bourbons continued under Ferdinand VI (1746–59) and Charles III (1759–88).
 Under the rule of Charles III and his ministers – Leopoldo de Gregorio, Marquis of Esquilache and José Moñino, Count of Floridablanca – the economy improved.
 Fearing that Britain's victory over France in the Seven Years' War (1756–63) threatened the European balance of power, Spain allied itself to France and invaded Portugal, a British ally, but suffered a series of military defeats and ended up having to cede Florida to the British at the Treaty of Paris (1763) while gaining Louisiana from France.
 Spain regained Florida with the Treaty of Paris (1783), which ended the American Revolutionary War (1775–83), and gained an improved international standing.